andrewspiers/scratch/scratch.rst

 Scratch
 =======
-`Fedora 21 : Customising the search path with NetworkManager`_.
+`Fedora 21 : Customising the search path with NetworkManager`_

-`reStructuredText : rst : Implicit Hyperlink Targets`_.
+`reStructuredText : rst : Implicit Hyperlink Targets`_

-`Tmux copy and paste using vi mode`_.
+`Tmux copy and paste using vi mode`_